alitkbbl/Hybrid-EEG-Classifier-EEGNet/README.md

 EEGNet learns temporal and spatial filters directly from the EEG signal rather than relying on explicitly engineered WPD and CSP features.

 * **Best zero-shot cross-subject performance:** **43.9% ± 14.0%** mean LOSO accuracy, with Cohen's **κ = 0.252**.
-* 🎯 **Subject-specific fine-tuning:** using 50% of the target subject's trials for 10 epochs increases mean accuracy to **47.6%**.
+* **Subject-specific fine-tuning:** using 50% of the target subject's trials for 10 epochs increases mean accuracy to **47.6%**.

-> ⚠️ **Hardware Constraint:** Training was performed on a CPU-only setup, so EEGNet was limited to **40 epochs** rather than the **300+ epochs** used as the recommended training budget.
-The model was therefore likely under-trained, and the reported result should be interpreted in that context.
+⚠️ **Methodological Note (Hardware & Data Constraints):**
+Due to hardware limitations, the EEGNet model in this project was restricted to only $40$ training epochs, preventing full convergence.
+Furthermore, training deep neural networks on a small cohort of $9$ subjects is insufficient for learning robust domain-invariant features.
+Therefore, the comparison between the fully-optimized classic ML pipeline and the under-trained EEGNet should be viewed as a **Proof of Concept (PoC) for domain shift challenges**, rather than a definitive conclusion on architectural superiority.

 ---